 Michael's Story of Neighborhood Action

 I have an interesting tale to tell about how I brought my work home earlier this year.
-My next door neighbor told me she had learned from another neighbor there was a Level 2 and a Level 3 sex offenderi living in the neighborhood.
+My next door neighbor told me she had learned from another neighbor there was a Level 2 and a Level 3 sex offender living in the neighborhood.
 In Washington, the registration and community notification system uses a three-level system, using an actuarial risk assessmenti measure.
 The lowest risk offenders, according to this instrument, are Level 1’s.
 The highest risks are Level 3’s.
 Seattle Police had printed up flyers about these two men and given them to the block watch captain.
 Since both of these offenders had molested kids, the block watch captain distributed them to neighbors on his block that had children.

 Confused and upset

 My next door neighbor knew about my work, in part, because she too is a therapist.
-Many years ago I had worked with two families where I had treated an incesti offender.
+Many years ago I had worked with two families where I had treated an incest offender.
 She told me other neighbors were confused and upset about the prospect of having high risk child molesters living in their neighborhood.
 She’d wondered if I would be willing to help out.

 I talked with several of the neighbors by phone and we scheduled a Saturday morning meeting in the living room of a house across the street from where these two offenders lived.
 In the meantime, I had left many phone messages with the community corrections officer (that’s what we call probation officers in this state) of the one man who was still under supervision with the Department of Corrections.
 It is my impression the probation officer didn’t quite know what to do with my telephone request.
 When I was finally able to reach her and explain my role, she agreed to pass my name and phone number on to the man she supervised.

 Neighbors having that uncomfortable conversation with each other…